CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 You can choose to animate a single plot, or animate multiple plots synchronously.
 To view multiple animated plots synchronously, undock the plots (see Section 5.2.1) and arrange them so that they are located side by side for visual comparison during the animation.
 NOTE: The underlying number of time steps must match or the Start button will not activate (see [Figure 5‑1](#Figure5-1)).

 <a id=Figure5-1></a>
 Figure 5‑1.
-Selected plots must have matching time steps.
+Selected plots must have matching time steps.<br>
 <img src="media/image009.png"/>

 After selecting your plots, **select the time range** by specifying both the **starting time step** and **ending time step** of the animation.
 The selected plots animate together over the selected time interval.